Mark Lemley: Publications

-Lemley is the author of eight books and 175 articles, including the two-volume treatise IP and Antirust.
-His articles have appeared in 23 of the top 25 law reviews, in economic journals such as the American Economic Review and the Review of Economics and Statistics.
+Lemley is the author of 11 books and over 200 articles, including the two-volume treatise IP and Antitrust.
+His articles have appeared in 24 of the top 25 law reviews, in economic journals such as the American Economic Review and the Review of Economics and Statistics.
 Lemley published 9 of the 100 most-cited law review articles in the last twenty years, more than any other scholar.